-Since we are removing a confusing attribute, it should reduce the perceived complexity.
+Since we are removing a confusing attribute, it should reduce the perceived complexity for people that do not use @copy-to today.
+For users that do use @copy-to it is probably no net change in perceived complexity.

 • Will it be simple for end users to understand?